Lynching of George Meadows: Lynching and aftermath

-On January 14, 1889, J.S.
-Kellam, a white woman, and her 9-year-old son were attacked by a black man in a nearby forest.
+On January 14, 1889, J. S. Kellam, a white woman, and her 9-year-old son were attacked by a black man in a nearby forest.
 Kellam was beaten and raped, but survived after playing dead.
-Her son was forced to lie down next to her and then beaten to death.
+Her son was forced to lie down next to her and then was beaten to death.

 Over 400 white coal miners formed themselves into groups and brought several black men to Kellam, who was unable to identify any of them as her possible attacker.
 The next day, the miners brought Meadows, a new arrival to the area, and after a brief investigation, declared him to be guilty after Kellam said that Meadows was most likely her attacker.
+Meadows had drawn attention to himself by constantly talking about the murder.

 Kellam begged the mob not to lynch Meadows, saying she was unsure whether he was guilty.
 Citing his faith, her husband also asked the mob not to lynch Meadows, preferring that he stand trial instead.
 Nevertheless, the mob went forward with the lynching and murdered Meadows near the Pratt Mines.

 Following his death, Meadows' body was shot multiple times and left in public view by an undertaker.
 Meadows was later buried in a paupers' grave in what is now Lane Park in Birmingham, Alabama.
 On January 16, the sheriff decided that Meadows was not the actual perpetrator of the crime, and arrested another African American man, Lewis Jackson.
 However, Jackson was released the next day after Kellam could not identify him.
 After a review of the incident, it was determined that Meadows was actually guilty.